High School Students Admissions

-For UChicago Immersion, Arts & Sciences Summer in Chicago and Asia, Summer Quarter Undergraduate Courses, Stones and Bones, and Traveling Academy, admissions decisions are made on a rolling basis and emailed two weeks after a complete application is received.
+For UChicago Immersion, Arts & Sciences Summer in Chicago and in Asia, Summer Quarter Undergraduate Courses, Stones and Bones, and College Pathway, admissions decisions are made on a rolling basis and emailed two weeks after a complete application is received.

 Summer Bridge applicants should review the Bridge website for details; the information below does not pertain to the Summer Bridge program.